 To reach the right audience, the right brands will be willing to pay well.
 Publishers create an environment that is conducive to marketers by building a specialized, devoted audience.
 They can write sponsored posts with high-quality content and references of brands or products, or they can directly include advertisements.

-When a reader tries to access your content for the first time and you require a subscription to view it, they’ll probably run into a paywall.
-A paywall is a barrier that prevents readers from viewing your publications before paying, allowing them to rank in search engines.
+When a reader tries to access your content for the first time and you require a subscription to view it.
+They’ll probably run into a paywall A paywall is a barrier that prevents readers.
+From viewing your publications before paying, allowing them to rank in search engines.
 They can pay for a single article’s access or purchase a subscription for unlimited access.

 Additionally, you can choose to have your paywall appear halfway through your magazine.
 Before asking them to pay to read more, this gives readers a taste of your content.
-Additionally, you can set the barrier to go into effect only after a specific number of issues or articles have been viewed.
+Additionally, you can set the barrier to go into effect only after a specific number of issues have been viewed.

 It’s possible that content marketers aren’t interested in making money off of their publications.
 Instead, they persuade customers to purchase their goods or services by writing informative articles.
 Within that philosophy, a digital magazine could be considered premium content.
 Prospects still have free access to it, but in exchange they provide their email or other contact details.
 This tactic pursues a long-term goal.
-The marketing team now has their contact information, which they can use to send them other marketing materials, and the content itself can assist in moving them ahead in the buyer’s journey.
+The marketing team now has their contact information, which they can use to send them other marketing.
+And the content itself can assist in moving them ahead in the buyer’s journey.

 It takes a lot of work to launch an online magazine from the beginning.